What Is Subarachnoid Hemorrhage?

 When Seizures Strike

-After SAH, seizures can occur, especially if the bleeding was significant or if the aneurysm was in certain areas of the brain.
-To prevent more seizures, doctors use medications.
-These drugs are chosen carefully to avoid side effects that could worsen the patient’s condition.
+Types Of Seizures can occur after SAH, especially if the bleeding was significant or if the aneurysm was located in certain areas of the brain.
+Doctors use carefully selected medications to prevent further seizures without worsening the patient’s condition.

 Early Challenges and Survival